esigler/lita-locker/README.md

 ```
 lock <subject>         - A basic reservation, with no time limit.  <subject> can be a resource or a label.
 unlock <subject>       - Remove a reservation.
 This can only be done by whomever made the request.
-unlock <subject> force - Force removal of a reservation.
+steal <subject>        - Force removal of a reservation.
 This can be done by anyone.
 ```

 ### Time-based locking - Not implemented yet!